maneeshaheshan/apim-loadtest/README.md

 This is to address API invocation with TPS and different payloads within different traffic periods.

 This solution covers the below areas
-* Create, Publish and subscribe to and API
+* Create, Publish and subscribe to APIs
 * Create MSF4J services to consume
+* Invoke APIs in different traffic intervals

 ### Pre-requists to execute tests
 1. Build each of MSF4J services by changing the port defined in apim-loadtest/apps/src/main/java/org/apim/lrtest/Application.java .
 Build it using **mvn clean install**